Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/linked-list-block/standard/html/standard.md

-Linked List block is used to display an image or a video with some text and a long list of links.
+A linked list block is used to display an image or a video with some text plus a list of links.
 ## Standard
 ```html
 responsive: true